Daniel Kinumbe

 Daniel Kinumbe (born March 15, 1999) is a Canadian professional soccer player who plays as a left-back for HFX Wanderers.

+Early life

+Kinumbe was born in Tel Aviv to parents from Republic of the Congo but moved with his family at a young age to Sherbrooke, Quebec in Canada.

 Club career

 Montreal Impact

 Kinumbe signed with Montreal Impact affiliate Ottawa Fury on August 6, 2018.
 He made his professional debut four days later against Nashville SC in a 2–0 defeat for the Fury.
 After the 2018 season, the Fury would announce that Kinumbe would not return to the team for the 2019 season.

 On November 16, 2018, Kinumbe sign a home grown contract with the Montreal Impact.

 On February 13, 2019, Ottawa Fury FC announced that Kinumbe would be returning on loan for the 2019 season.
 Kinumbe would have his option for the 2020 season declined by the Impact, ending his time with the club after two seasons.

 HFX Wanderers

 On January 15, 2020, Kinumbe signed a multi-year deal with Canadian Premier League side HFX Wanderers.